Aurora-Gaming/CommandAllow/README.md

 --- | --- |
 Use `/cmdallow` | `commandallow.cmd` |
 Override a User's `/cmdallow` | `commandallow.cmd.override` |
-Override all instances of the command | `comandallow.overrideall` |
+Override all instances of the command | `commandallow.overrideall` |

 ## Configuration
 The formatting of the above permissions except `commandallow.admin` are customisable via the generated config file in `tshock/commandallow.json`